Karlyn Kohrs Campbell

-Karlyn Kohrs Campbell is an American academic specializing in rhetorical criticism at the University of Minnesota.
+Karlyn Kohrs Campbell (April 16, 1937 – December 23, 2024) was an American academic specializing in rhetorical criticism at the University of Minnesota.

 Background

 Campbell was born on April 16, 1937, near Blomkest, Minnesota.
 She attended Willmar High School and graduated with a Bachelor of Arts from Macalester College, St. Paul, in 1958.
 She earned a Master of Arts (1959) and a Ph.D.
 (1968) from the University of Minnesota.
+Campbell died on December 23, 2024 following complications from Alzheimer's, at the age of 87.

 Professional life

 Campbell has taught at the State University of New York at Brockport; the British College in Palermo, Sicily; Macalester College; California State University, Los Angeles; the State University of New York at Binghamton, the University of Kansas, Lawrence, where she was director of the women’s studies program; and at the University of Minnesota, where she chaired the Department of Communication Studies for nine years.
 She also edited the Quarterly Journal of Speech for three years.
 She was a fellow at the Joan Shorenstein Center on the Press, Politics, and Public Policy at Harvard Kennedy School in 1992.